Sony Corporation’s SWOT Analysis & Recommendations

 3. Rapid innovation

 Further business diversification can increase Sony’s growth.
 For example, building on its current competencies, the company can explore opportunities in related industries.
 In addition, Sony has the opportunity to develop new products to create new income streams.
-Furthermore, rapid innovation can boost the company’s competitive advantage, especially when considering the high level of competitive rivalry in the industry.
-This aspect of the SWOT analysis shows that the company faces opportunities to raise its profitability in current and new industries.
+Furthermore, rapid innovation of goods and services can boost the company’s competitive advantage, especially when considering the high level of competitive rivalry in the industry.
+This aspect of the SWOT analysis shows that the company faces opportunities to raise its profitability in its current industries and, possibly, other industries.

-Sony must overcome and solve threats to its electronics, gaming, entertainment, and financial services businesses.
-Threats are external strategic factors that potentially bring down business performance.
-Sony faces the following threats in its external environment:
+Sony must overcome and solve threats to its consumer electronics, gaming, and entertainment businesses.
+In the SWOT analysis model, threats are external strategic factors that have the potential to bring down business performance.
+The following factors are threats to Sony:

 2. Competition

-Cyber attacks are a major threat against Sony, especially because the company is increasing its reliance on online databases and networks.
-Competitive rivalry is also a threat that concerns the business, as other firms are aggressive in markets worldwide (Read: Sony’s Five Forces Analysis).
-Software piracy presents challenges in terms of maintaining profitability.
-For example, imitation can decrease revenues from Sony’s gaming and related products.
-Thus, it is essential for the company to develop solutions to protect its software products.
-As emphasized in this aspect of the SWOT analysis of Sony, measures must be implemented to prevent or mitigate the effects of threats to the business.
+Cyber-attacks are a major threat to Sony, especially because the company is increasing its reliance on online databases and networks.
+This SWOT analysis also indicates that competitive rivalry is a threat that concerns the business because other large firms are aggressive in markets worldwide, as illustrated in the Five Forces analysis of Sony.
+The company’s information technology, online services, artificial intelligence, movies, video streaming, and consumer electronics compete with the products of Samsung, Apple, Google (Alphabet), Microsoft, LG, and Huawei, as well as Disney, Netflix, and Universal Pictures.
+On the other hand, software and content piracy presents challenges to maintaining profitability.
+For example, piracy can decrease revenues involving Sony’s gaming products and movies.
+Thus, the company needs solutions for protecting its software and entertainment products.
+As emphasized in this aspect of the SWOT analysis of Sony, strategic measures must be implemented to prevent or mitigate the effects of the identified threats to the business.

 References